superbrothers/kubernetes-docs/kubectl_expose.md

       --load-balancer-ip string        IP to assign to the LoadBalancer.
 If empty, an ephemeral IP will be created and used (cloud-provider specific).
       --name string                    The name for the newly created object.
   -o, --output string                  Output format.
 One of: json|yaml|name|go-template|go-template-file|template|templatefile|jsonpath|jsonpath-as-json|jsonpath-file.
+      --override-type string           The method used to override the generated object: json, merge, or strategic. (default "merge")
       --overrides string               An inline JSON override for the generated object.
 If this is non-empty, it is used to override the generated object.
 Requires that the object supply a valid apiVersion field.
       --port string                    The port that the service should serve on.
 Copied from the resource being exposed, if unspecified
       --protocol string                The network protocol for the service to be created.
 Default is 'TCP'.